 As well as being warm and chic, knitwear also provides comfort.
 Following the success of its cashmere tracksuit last year, Whistles have reintroduced the design, alongside other cashmere capsule pieces this week.
 The Marta hoody (in grey or black, complete with jogging bottoms) comes with silver toggles, tips and a beautifully cut hood.
 The hood is a design feature tricky to get right – one doesn't want lots of fabric shrouding the face.
 The Whistles hoody is cut perfectly.
 Other brilliant knitted hood executors include Raf Simons for Jil Sander and Lanvin.

 Whistles have provided a fantastiastic cashmere care guide, courtesy of their in-house technical team, explaining how to care for and wash your cashmere.
 Tips include using a specialised fine garment detergent, and, once dry, folding the garment in tissue paper.

 There are countless knit classics in fashion history, but the winner surely must be Yves Saint Laurent's knitted wedding dress from 1965.
 A cocoon-shaped design with three satin bows.
 Other classics include Azzedine Alaïa's knitted sculpted dress, revisted season after season; Raf Simons' contrasting cable knit for Jil Sander A/W11; Louis Vuitton men's cat print knit for A/W13; and Sandra Backlund's striking knitted gown worn by Tilda Swinton in the S/S09 issue of AnOther Magazine.

 4. LOLZ Knits

 It's very important to remember that knitwear can be fun.
-Quite often, when we feel a little sad at AnOther HQ, we wish we owned an Andrea Crews knitted bodysuit.
+Quite often, when we feel a little sad at AnOther HQ, we wish we owned a knitted bodysuit like that featured in the award-winning Mir detergent campaign.
 Or rode to work everyday on a knitted bicycle.